kkHAIKE/sco/README.md

     // so the return value is ignored. std::cout << ret[1] << std::endl; // 11
     ```
+* can use with 3rd-party libraries have implemented the awaiter interface.

 ## limitations
 ### async function